azyablov/srljrpc/README.md

 ## API workflow

-As usual for the sake of demo, we will use [Containerlab][clab] as brilliant network simulation tool and one of the standard labs published by SRL Labs [EVPN interoperability between SR Linux and SROS][evpn].
+For the sake of demo, we will use [Containerlab][clab] as brilliant network simulation tool and dedicated clab setup published together with JSON RPC package [lab][lab].
-How to bring this is up and used very well described while you following provided links.
+The same virtual lab is used to perform integration testing as well as for client sample implementation.
+The setup can be ramped-up by using `sudo clab deploy` command.
-Our simple program will grow up each and every steps allowing to to have necessary grip with the subject API.
+Our simple program will grow up each and every steps allowing to have necessary grip with the subject API.
+It does not pretend to be comprehensive, but overall should be easy to learn.
+Over the next releases we will further extend it based on users feedback.

 ### Client creation